 No one has unlimited resources.

-When it comes to finite amounts of time, people, and money, executives need to determine which activities are critical, which are important, and which are interesting, and allocate their resources accordingly.
+When it comes to finite amounts of time, people, and money, executives need to determine which activities are critical, which are important, and which are worth exploring, and allocate their resources accordingly.
 We sometimes ask study sponsors to divide activities into immediate, soon, and later.